nimbella/nimbella-cli-plugins/postman/README.md

     Extend --> Test --> Deploy --> Test --> Extend
 ```

 > While you do your iterations with ease of serverless.
 This plugin also keeps your collection and the serverless project in sync.
 Be it the collection in Postman Cloud, Postman App or Collection in your file system.
-Things are in perfect harmony with your work in project to collection document or vice versa.
+Your collection document and project structure are in perfect harmony.

 ## Uninstall